liquean/weather/README.md

 rails s
 ```

-You cna use the following endpoints:
+You can use the following endpoints:

 ```Shell
     POST /users